 Fig 1., U.S. Patent #6,125,478

-This guide highlights the best and most frequently used IP-resources available to the UNC Law community.
+This guide highlights some of the best and most frequently used IP-resources available to the UNC Law community.
 It does not provide an exhaustive review of UNC Law's IP collection.
-For additional resources, try searching the UNC Library catalog for the following subjects:

 There are also a number of databases that address intellectual property issues generally.
 Some of the most useful include: